-EXELIXIS INC's gross profit margin for the second quarter of its fiscal year 2016 has significantly increased when compared to the same period a year ago.
-The company grew its sales and net income significantly quarter versus same quarter a year prior, and was able to outpace the average competitor in the industry when comparing revenue growth, but not when comparing net income growth.
-EXELIXIS INC has strong liquidity.
-Currently, the Quick Ratio is 1.79 which shows the ability to cover short-term cash needs.
-The company's liquidity has increased from the same period last year, indicating improving cash flow.
+EXELIXIS INC's gross profit margin for the second quarter of its fiscal year 2020 is essentially unchanged when compared to the same period a year ago.
+Even though sales increased, the net income has decreased.
+EXELIXIS INC is extremely liquid.
+Currently, the Quick Ratio is 9.48 which clearly shows the ability to cover any short-term cash needs.
+The company's liquidity has increased from the same period last year.

-At the same time, stockholders' equity ("net worth") has remained virtually unchanged only increasing by 1.09% from the same quarter last year.
-The key liquidity measurements indicate that the company is unlikely to face financial difficulties in the near future.
+During the same period, stockholders' equity ("net worth") has increased by 23.15% from the same quarter last year.
+Overall, the key liquidity measurements indicate that the company is very unlikely to face financial difficulties in the near future.

 STOCKS TO BUY: TheStreet Quant Ratings has identified a handful of stocks that can potentially TRIPLE in the next 12-months.
 To learn more visit www.TheStreetRatings.com.

 |Balance Sheet||Q2 FY20||Q2 FY19|